vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 ## Documentation

-### Branding

-Brand the platform under vcWEB platform, with conteco, modeco, soleco and infometis as constituent parts.
-The documentation images should be moved to the vcweb ecosystem - however this means that we need a controlplane!
-Think about it ...
-Leave them under `conteco.docs` until `soleco`and `infometis` is tackled.

 ### Default Documentation - ContEco Images

-Default documentation for the conteco images.

-#### Remaining To Be Done

-Images not dealt with in alphabetical order. conteco
+Images not dealt with in alphabetical order.
 - controlplane.base
 - controlplane.conteco
 - controlplane.modeco
-- image.wrapper

 ### `docs.conteco`